olcf/SingularityTools/Titan/README.md

 # Mount point stub file for init script
 /.singularity.d/env/98-OLCF.sh
 ```
 To facilitate this it is recomended that the script `TitanBootstrap.sh` be run in the `%post` section of your container definition.
-It is also possible to attempt to do this after container creation using the `TitanPrep.sh` file.
+It is also possible to attempt to do this after container creation using the `TitanPrep.sh` script.